Master of Science in Education - Professional School Counseling

 - Connects you to mentors, colleagues, and resources to ensure your growth and success as a professional school counselor

-- GEDU 519 Professional & Ethical Orientation to School Counseling
+- Term 3 (January) - GEDU 519 Professional and Ethical Orientation to Counseling

-- GEDU 546 Methods of Professional School Counseling
+- Term 5 (May) - GEDU 546 Methods and Procedures in Counseling

-- GEDU 544 Social & Cultural Foundations of School
+- Term 6 (June) - GEDU 544 Social and Cultural Foundations of Counseling

 Tuition & Fees